pselm/signals/docs/Elm/Default.md

 toString :: forall a.
 (Show a) => a -> String
 ```

 Turn any kind of value into a string.
-When you view the resulting string
-with `Text.fromString` it should look just like the value it came from.

     toString 42 == "42"
     toString [1,2] == "[1,2]"